15 Bible Verses About Finding Your Purpose

 2. Ephesians 2:10

-Context: Paul is writing about salvation by grace — and then immediately connects it to purpose.
+Context.
+Paul writes about salvation by grace and immediately connects it to purpose.
 You are saved for something.
-The word "workmanship" is the Greek poiema — God's poem, His masterpiece.
+The word translated "workmanship" is the Greek poiema — God's craftsmanship, His masterpiece.

 3. Psalm 139:13-14